Your Mini Basket

 As Sonos communicates via your WiFi, your music controller will be able to preserve battery much more efficiently than Bluetooth.
 And if your phone does run out of battery, Sonos will continue to play whatever music is left in the queue/playlist, giving you time to charge your device until it comes back on, all whilst the music continues to play.

 If you have Sonos One, we have more good news for you.
 You can now mount it on a stand whilst charging your device.
 What's more, whilst it emits an ambient light to fill your room with the atmosphere.
-Take a look here.
+Take a look at our range of Sonos mounts and stands.

 Enjoy pure, uncompressed audio